Olav-GG/Empirical-testing-of-the-rough-Bergomi-against-baseline-in-Hedging-effiency/README.md

-Read this:

-This is a master thesis created by Magnus Strand Harboe and Olav Gjerskvål Gilje, which compares the hedging effciency between the rough bergomi and black and scholes.
+This master’s thesis, authored by Magnus Strand Harboe and Olav Gjerskvål Gilje, examines the hedging efficiency of the Rough Bergomi model compared to the Black–Scholes framework.

-The porpose of this is to see if using the rBergomi gives better risk management.
-While the model is more complex our theory is that better risk managment is worth it.
+The aim is to determine whether using the rBergomi model provides superior risk management.
+Although the model is more complex, our hypothesis is that the potential improvement in managing risk justifies the added complexity.